Reltroner/reltroner-studio/content/blog/midnight-awakening-field-study.md

 ---
-title: "🕯️ First Encounter: Midnight Awakening in the KKN Masjid"
+title: "🕯️ First Encounter: Midnight Awakening in the KKN Mosque"
 description: "A paranormal and spiritual experience during community service (KKN) in 2025."
 slug: "midnight-awakening-field-study"
 author: "Rei Reltroner"